2025 Tech Layoffs: A Comprehensive Tracker

 The tech industry continues to experience layoffs in 2025.
 Following over 150,000 job cuts in 2024, more than 22,000 workers have been laid off so far this year.
 February alone saw a staggering 16,084 cuts.

 This tracker monitors tech layoffs in 2025, providing insights into the trajectory of cutbacks and their impact on innovation.
-As companies increasingly adopt AI and automation, this tracker highlights the human cost of these workforce reductions.
+As AI and automation become more prevalent, this tracker highlights the human cost of these workforce reductions.

 Below is a regularly updated list of known tech layoffs in 2025.
 If you have information about layoffs, please contact us.